 - Shop around for home emergency insurance providers to make sure you’re getting the right deal for you.
 But check for fees and restrictions before switching

 - Opt to pay either a higher excess or call-out fee.
 Just make sure you can afford to pay it if you need to make a claim.

 Will home emergency cover include my boiler?

-- may make your home unsafe
+- Make your home unsafe or insecure

-- poses a risk to health.
+- Pose a risk to health.